 - Western North Carolina is home to the highest mountains in the Eastern US.
 At 6,684 feet, Mount Mitchell in Yancey County is North Carolina’s highest point and the highest peak east of the Mississippi River.
 And according to archaeological evidence, the Uwharries are view as the oldest mountains in North America.

 - Many diverse social and ecological systems are found in our mountains, and UNESCO recognized one of them (Grandfather Mountain) as an International Biosphere Reserve.

-- There are also a large number of waterfalls in Western North Carolina and Whitewater Falls is the highest in the eastern US, falling more than 800 feet.
+- There are also a large number of waterfalls in Western North Carolina (near Asheville and in the High Country).
+Whitewater Falls is the highest in the eastern US, falling more than 800 feet.